-- Intentional or reckless disturbance while it is building a nest or is in, on or near a nest containing eggs or young - Intentional or reckless disturbance of dependent young of such a bird - In Scotland only, intentional or reckless disturbance whilst lekking - In Scotland only, intentional or reckless harassment
+- Intentional or reckless disturbance while it is building a nest or is in, on or near a nest containing eggs or young - Intentional or reckless disturbance of dependent young of such a bird

 Works should be planned to avoid the possibility of killing or injuring any wild bird or damaging or destroying their nests.
 The most effective way to reduce the likelihood of nest destruction in particular is to undertake work outside the main bird nesting season which typically runs from March to August.
 Where this is not feasible, it will be necessary to have any areas of suitable habitat thoroughly checked for nests prior to vegetation clearance.